pprp/Awesome-LLM-Prune/README.md

     - Link: https://arxiv.org/pdf/2402.09025.pdf
     - Code: [https://github.com/leapingjagg-dev/SLEB](https://github.com/leapingjagg-dev/SLEB?tab=readme-ov-file)
     - Pub: Arxiv
     - Summary: This paper streamlines LLMs by identifying and removing redundant blocks.
 Specifically, cosine similarity is utilized to analyze the redundancy.
 Another metric3 is proposed for removing blocks.
+And this paper serves as a pioneer for shortened Llama.
     - Comment: There should be more methods for comparison.

 - Gradient-Free Adaptive Global Pruning for Pre-trained Language Models